klima7/LibAPI/README.md

 # Library Management API

 Library management system based on Django REST Framework, providing comprehensive API for managing books, readers, and checkouts.
+The API supports filtering by various parameters and pagination for handling large datasets.
+Includes comprehensive unit tests.

 ## Running the Project